jule64/TripleDraw/README.md

 **TripleDraw is a command line utility for studying cards probabilities in the games of 2-7 Triple Draw And Single Draw (poker)**

+### Background Info
+I created this project primarily to brush up my Python programming skills and learn to manage an open source project end to end.
+It is free to use however I do not provide guarantees as to the accuracy of the tool.
+See also [disclaimer](#diclaimer) section below.

 ### Introduction

 TripleDraw lets you evaluate the odds of hitting a given target hand, say 8 low, from *pre-flop stage* to the *last draw* stage.